It is defined as reducing the size of red blood cells below normal levels.

 Microcytic anemias are often detected for the first time after your doctor has ordered a blood test called a complete blood count (CBC) for another reason.

 Your primary care doctor can refer you to a hematologist.
 A hematologist is a specialist who works with blood disorders.
-They may be able to better diagnose and treat the specific type of microcytic anemia and identify its underlying cause.
+They may be able to diagnose better and treat the specific type of microcytic anemia and identify its underlying cause.

 Your doctor may ask about other symptoms you have experienced if you suspect that chronic blood loss is the cause of your microcytic anemia.
-They can refer you to a gastroenterologist if you have stomach pain or other abdominal pain.
+They can refer you to a gastroenterologist if you have stomach or other abdominal pain.

 A gastroenterologist could perform imaging tests to look for different conditions.
 These tests include: